rails ai-agents architecture

 end

-In a Rails app, this pairs with Turbo Streams or ActionCable: each text chunk becomes a broadcast, and the user watches the response appear.
-The streaming interface also exposes accumulation helpers and event-level access when you need to react to specific events rather than just the text, which is useful when you want to show the user “calling tool: looking up invoices” as it happens.
+The view subscribes to the stream with <%= turbo_stream_from @conversation %> and renders the empty message_<id>_body container once; from then on every broadcast_append_to lands inside it with no controller round trip.
+In a Rails app this pairs naturally with Turbo Streams or ActionCable: each text chunk becomes a broadcast, and the user watches the response appear.
+The streaming interface also exposes accumulation helpers and event-level access when you need to react to specific events rather than just the text, which is useful for showing the user "calling tool: looking up invoices" as it happens.

 Run Agents in the Background